amberhe613/Cyelp/wiki.md

 ## Style the Restaurants page (By April 2)
 * Add a better header/title
-* Make campgrounds display in a grid
+* Make restaurants display in a grid

 ## Add the Comment model!
 (By April 9)
 * Make comment errors go away!
-* Display comments on campground show page
+* Display comments on restaurant show page

 ## Comment New/Create (By April 9)
 * Discuss nested routes